arc2r/book/README.md

 ### General rule

-- following the approach of presenting the __respective ArcGIS solutions__ to the sample examples
+- following the approach of presenting the __respective ArcGIS solutions__ to the sample R examples
     - consequently, providing the links to the esri resourses seems quite meaningfull